amirparsaro/bpFinalProject/README.md

 # The Library

 ## Overview
-This project is a simple library management system featuring librarian and student accounts, each with their own set of options and functionalities.
+This project is a simple library management system featuring librarian and student accounts, each with their own set of options.

 ## Features